curv3d/curv/docs/Theory.rst

   A wider range of CSG primitives are available in Open Source for F-Rep than for competing representations.

+  To boost expressiveness,
-  The Curv language should permit experts to define new CSG primitives using F-Rep.
+  the Curv language permits experts to define new CSG primitives using F-Rep.
   (Therefore, Curv functions must be compilable into GPU code.)

   F-Rep is the most expressive representation for controlling a 3D printer.